learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

 ## Results

 Present your key results.
-For Mod 1, this will be findings from your descriptive analysis.
+For Phase 1, this will be findings from your descriptive analysis.

 ***
 Questions to consider: